-Outstanding balances between funds are reported as "due to/from other funds".
-Inter-fund transfers are made to move any excess or shortage of National School Lunch Program funds from the Special Revenue Fund to the General Fund.
+Outstanding balances between funds are reported as "due to/from" other funds.
+Inter-fund transfers are made to move any excess or shortage of funds derived from the National School Lunch Program from the Non-Major Governmental Fund to the General Fund.